-- (c) ensures that both the presiding officer of the board and a majority of other voting members of the board are free of any contractual, employment, personal, or familial financial interest in the institution. - (d) is not controlled by a minority of board members or by organizations or institutions separate from it. - (e) is not presided over by the chief executive officer of the institution. - 2.
-The governing board - a. ensures the regular review of the institution's mission. - ensures a clear and appropriate distinction between the policymaking function of the board and the responsibility of the administration and faculty to administer and implement policy. - c. selects and regularly evaluates the institution's chief executive officer.
+(e) er of the institution.

+n

+e 2.
+The g governing board

+te

+of a. ensures the regular review of the

+es institution's mission.

+0 h ensures a clear and appropriate

+le 0. distinction between the policyor making function of the board and the responsibility of the adminis- tration and faculty to administer

+st and implement policy.

+ty с. selects and regularly evaluates the institution's chief executive officer.

+ti-

+of

+ıg

+iy

+or

+u-

+ď

+u-